 The majority of properties in Alberta are assessed using the market value standard which estimates the value a property would likely sell for on the open real estate market.
 The method to calculate market value can be performed using one of three approaches:

-The sales comparison approach is the most common and preferred approach to determining property value.
-Assessors use a technique called ‘mass appraisal’ which allows assessors to accurately value a large number of properties in a short period of time using common data, mathematical models and statistical tests.
+- The sales comparison approach involves the analysis of recent sale prices of similar properties to determine the most probable price that a property would sell for on the open market between a willing buyer and seller.
+It is best suited to types of property that sell frequently (e.g. residential).
+This is the most common approach to assess property as assessors use a technique called ‘mass appraisal’ which allows assessors to accurately value a large number of properties in a short period of time using common data, mathematical models and statistical tests.

 Regulated Procedure Standard